crgoku7/MusicGenreClassification/README.md

 - trained_model.sav: It preserves the top-performing model for predicting the genres of new audio files within the web application, ensuring accurate and efficient classification.

-- report.pdf: It gives a detailed explaination of all the work done so far including the dataset explaination, implemented approaches, libraries and tech stack used, etc.
+- report.pdf: It gives a detailed explanation of all the work done so far including the dataset explanation, implemented approaches, libraries and tech stack used, etc.

 - index.html: This file comprises HTML code detailing a project overview webpage.